Amane-Fujimiya/Amane-Fujimiya.github.io/2025/_posts/2025-03-20-Raman_spec.md

 1. Light travels in a hypothetical medium ether (high elasticity with very low density) as waves.
 2. He proposed that light waves are of longitudinal nature.
 Later on, it was found that they are transverse.

+The need for the theory of *wave optics* comes rather conveniently.
+While geometrical optics (ray optics) can explain relection, refraction, and other effects, sone phenomena like interference and diffraction can only be satisfactorily described, at least for then, only by considering light as waves.
+We should however, note that, nevertheless, we are still only approximating the world, or in this case, the light.
+Classical physics analyzes lights by considering its abstraction to either *particles* (corpuscular) or by *waves* (Huygen's), both of them at the point is based on pure travel experiments.
+We know light moves.
+And that's it.

+### Waves - oscillation and vibration
+Before anything, let's summarize that is there to be said of waves, since we are trying to interpret it so.

+Everything likes to be in equilibrium.
+Well, *most of them*.
+Nevertheless, consider a relatively stable and in-equilibrium objects and system surrounding it.
+Any finite change constitutes to its present-future state transition *perturbs* this equilibrium to certain level.
+For example, a stationary object in which the forces surrounding it, acting on it, and its existence (by Newton, rigid bodies cancel the forces out) is in equilibrium, and you *push it*, introducing additional outer subjects in, you have *perturbed* the system, and make it moving.

+### Huygen's principle
+There's something called *wavefront*.
+Consider throwing stone on a calm pool of water - the waves spread out from the point of impact.
+Every point on the surface oscillates with time.
+At any instant, if one take a picture of the wave behaviour would show circular rings of the highest amplitude.
+The waves at any given ring, or any given circular region of radius $r$ from the point of impact is *in phase* - they are moving in the same direction and oscillate at the same distance.
+Such a locus of points, which oscillate in phase is called a **wavefront** - thus, a wavefront is defined *to be a surface of constant phase*.

+Set the source as $S$, for $r'$ the distance from the source to point $O$.

 # II.
 Raman scattering

+Raman effect, or *scattering*, is a type of optical interaction phenomenon.
+As we have interpreted earlier, our experiments with lights has been conducted in a fairly standard way of seeing light interacts with matters, or no at all.
+We would want to remember that light is an object moving in the consideration of different medium - including vacuum being classified as one, and air, and mediums contains materials of sufficient size.

+Any time propagation light (or any type of radiation) encounters a boundary for an object that is different from the material the light is coming from, some fraction of the light will be reflected from that surface.
+For simple geometries, this is known as the **Fresnel reflection** for flat surfaces, **Mie scattering** for scattering from spheres, or **Rayleigh scattering** for sub-wavelength particles.
+By conservation, those events are called *elastic events*, such that if we isolate the system into $I-A-O$ or input (I)- action (A) - output chain, $E_{I}=E_{O}$ and the light remains the same.
+The other way around, where *something is missing* at the end - either because the medium exchange the luminiferous energy into something else (thermodynamic energies), is called *inelastic* (referencing exactly momuntum transfer).
+And in such, one particular event is **Raman scattering**, and hence, the purpose why we are here.

 ## Preliminary (or recap)
 ### II.1.
 Basic definition